A maverick in the truest sense of the word, Colin Heaney is a prolific artist creative, colourful

 Your Honeymoon: The Basics

-his own wonderment of the digital world with the patterning and unique forms of nature.
-Using the latest digital technology to achieve his artistic
+wonderment of the digital world with the patterning and unique forms of nature.
+Using the latest digital technology to achieve his artistic vision, elements of

 Too often, a honeymoon takes a backseat to all the wedding planning.
 But